RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 ![](images/ai/ai_smart_assistance_1.png)

 Generated SQL query:

 ![](images/ai/ai_smart_assistance_2.png)

-**Note: DBeaver needs to send the database metadata to the OpenAI platform to translate a phrase into a query.** OpenAI will know table and column names in your database.
+**Note: DBeaver must send the database metadata to the OpenAI platform to translate a phrase into a query.** OpenAI will know table and column names in your database.
 DBeaver will ask about this on the first smart completion for every connection.
 [Learn more about data privacy](#data-privacy)

 ### Additional settings